 Master the Art of French Cooking and More

-At Escoffier, we honor the countless contributions of Auguste Escoffier, often called the father of French cuisine.
-Learn culinary skills from some of the best Chef Instructors in-person or online with our culinary and pastry degrees and diplomas as you study the art of cooking.
+At Escoffier, we honor the countless contributions of Auguste Escoffier by exploring French techniques, an appreciation for great ingredients.
+If you’d like to improve your culinary skills from some of the best Chef Instructors, learn more about our culinary and pastry degrees and diplomas.

 Interested in reading more World of Food and Drink articles?
 Try these next: